SoftwareAG/adabas-natural-for-ajax-devops-sample-application/README.md

 # adabas-natural-for-ajax-devops-sample-application
-Adabas &amp; Natural for AJAX sample Application for testing DevOps approaches
+Adabas &amp; Natural for AJAX sample application for testing DevOps approaches

 # Content
-This repository contains the Sunny Island Cruise sample Application.
-It is an Adabas based Natural for AJAX Web Application that can be imported to a NaturalONE Development Environment.
+This repository contains the Sunny Island Cruise sample application.
+It is an Adabas based Natural for AJAX Web-Application that can be imported to a NaturalONE Development Environment.

 # Usage
 The suggested way to use this Application is to create you own fork of this Repository and connect your local NaturalONE development environment and a CI/CD Tool of your choice to implement your Team-Development and DevOps process.